Transfer from Saint Paul College

 - What type of college or university is best for you?
 Public?
 Private?
 Weekend College Program?
 Online College?

-For help with transfer questions or concerns,
+For help with transfer questions or concerns, meet with your

-email the Transfer Center or contact your advisor at the transfer college.
+Pathway Advisor or contact your advisor at the transfer college.

 What is the Minnesota Transfer Curriculum (MnTC)?

-The Minnesota Transfer Curriculum is briefly outlined on the Associate in Arts page.
+The Minnesota Transfer Curriculum is briefly outlined on the Associate of Arts page.
 This curriculum was designed to help standardize General Education requirements, enabling students to transfer from one institution to another without losing credits.
 Ten goals were developed, based on subject areas or themes.
 More information is available at

 I am an AS or AAS degree student, what are my transfer options?